Punit Renjen: Awards and honors

 In 2007, Renjen was listed as one of Consulting magazine's "Top 25 Most Influential Consultants".
 In 2012, 2013, and 2014, he was named an honoree to the National Association of Corporate Directors (NACD) "Directorship 100".
 In 2015, the Association to Advance Collegiate Schools of Business International (AACSB) included Renjen on their inaugural "Influential Leaders" list, which recognizes "100 AACSB-member-school alumni who inspire others with their professional and volunteer work".
 In 2017, he was honored with the "Gaurav Samman" by the Government of Haryana.
 The award was given to people of Haryanvi origin residing outside of Haryana who have made significant contributions in various fields.
 In May 2019, he received an honorary degree from Willamette University.

 Renjen received the 2020 Oregon History Makers Medal in the category of "Visionary Business Leader."
 Also in 2020, he was named one of the EMpower Top 100 Ethnic Minority Executive Role Models, an honor given to recognize senior executives of color who are removing barriers to success for other ethnic minority employees and are leading by example.
 The Indiaspora Business Leaders List recognized Renjen as one of over 50 executives from the Indian diaspora of top-tier international corporations in 2020.
-In 2021, the US-India Strategic Partnership Forum (USISPF) recognized Punit with the USISPF Global Achievement Award in honor of his corporate leadership in fighting Covid-19 during India's second wave.
+In 2021, the US-India Strategic Partnership Forum (USISPF) recognized Punit with the USISPF Global Achievement Award in honor of his corporate leadership in fighting COVID-19 during India's second wave.
 In 2022, Punit was recognized by The Economic Times as "Global Indian of the Year."

 Personal life

-Renjen lives in Portland, Oregon.
-He is a sports fan, with a particular affinity for cricket and American football, and a runner.
-He is married to Heather Renjen and has a son.
+Renjen is a sports fan, with a particular affinity for cricket and American football, and a runner.

+In 2022, Renjen was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.